*** Updated Saturday July 13, 2019 — All returns as of closing Friday July 12, 2019 prices. ***

 So why is it our #1 pick for the Best Investment Newsletter?

 - Their 2019 picks are off to a great start.
-Their January 2019 pick of Twilio (ticker TWLO) is up 73% since they recommended it.
-Their February and March 2019 picks are already up 25% and their April 2019 picks are up 19.5% already.
+Their January 2019 pick of Twilio (ticker TWLO) is up 75% since they recommended it.
+Their February and March 2019 picks of NTDOY are TWLO (re-recommended) already up 38% and 23%.
+Their April 2019 picks are up 15% already.

 - The price is extremely reasonable AND they offer a MONEY BACK GUARANTEE.
 Of all the investment newsletters we subscribe to, it also happens to be the least expensive.
 They also have a 30 day money-back guarantee .
 They are so confident in their service that they encourage you to try it and get their next 2 stock picks–then you can cancel if you aren’t happy and get your money back.
 You really have nothing to lose.
 Normally it is $199 a year, but they currently have great incentives for new subscribers. —- Click here to access their New Subscribers offer and try their service for just $19.